Ali-Kamaly/Fact_Reconciliation_Agent/README.md

 This project was built for the **LEC AI Engineering Intern build assessment**.

----

-## Demo

-**Video:** _Add public demo link here_

-The demo shows the agent running end to end, including a scenario where a source is unavailable or returns unusable evidence and the agent adapts its retrieval strategy.

----

 ## What the agent does

 Given a country name, the program: